corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 addMoveTokens(transactionBuilder, inputs, outputs)
 ```

-3. Finalize transaction, update distribution list etc, see Most common tasks.

 {{< note >}}
-You can use generic versions of MoveTokensFlow or addMoveTokens (not addMoveFungibleTokens), because we already performed selection and provide input and output states directly.
-Fungible versions will always use database selection.
+You can use generic versions of `MoveTokensFlow` or `addMoveTokens` (not `addMoveFungibleTokens`), because you already performed selection and provide input and output states directly. `addMoveFungibleTokens` must always use database selection.
 {{< /note >}}

 ## Redeem tokens using `LocalTokenSelection`